yr6679/Prosper-loan-data-analysis/README.md

 ## Dataset
 The dataset used for this project is the **Prosper Loan Dataset**.
 The dataset contains data about the details of the various loans lent to the borrowers from Prosper.
 Each row in the dataset represents a loan, uniquely identified by the *Listing Key*.<br>
-Every row in the dataset describes various attributes about the Borrower such as Employment Status, Credit Score, etc. Every row also describes other parameters such as Monthly Payments, On Time Payments, Interest Rate, etc.
+Various attributes about the Borrower such as Employment Status, Credit Score, etc. Every row also describes other parameters such as Monthly Payments, On Time Payments, Interest Rate, etc.

 ## Summary of Findings
 The exploration of the dataset led to the discovery of the various attributes about the Borrower's in the Prosper Loan dataset: